-3. Update Technology
+3. Update Trucking Technology

 These technologies can help your trucks operate more efficiently and become substantially safer.
-Of course, these technologies can be costly, which is why having a trucking business loan can make new advancements possible.
+Of course, these technological advancements can be costly, which is why having a trucking business loan can make these investments possible.

-4. Improve Logistics
+4. Improve Your Business Logistics

 For example, UPS’s policy of only using left turns when necessary was a logistical move.
 By making this change, the company used 10 million fewer gallons of fuel per year.
-Even if your company isn’t operating on a large scale like UPS, there are still logistical changes you can make to operate at a higher level.
+Even if your trucking company isn’t operating on a large scale, there are still logistical changes you can make.

 Improving your company’s logistics involves many different pieces.
 These advantages are often found by process engineers, operation experts, and even using automated data systems.
 By applying for a trucking business loan, you can invest in a system that can effectively meet your needs.